Revit for Mac: What Actually Works in 2026

 Apple killed Boot Camp with the M1 in November 2020.
-Every Mac sold since runs Apple Silicon.
+Nearly every Mac sold since runs Apple Silicon.
 Unless you’re still running a 2019 Intel MacBook at work, it’s not an option worth considering.
+Which is a shame, because Boot Camp was free.
+The replacement isn’t.

 Parallels: The Honest Picture